 Co-Clinical PDX Models in the Design and Development of Clinical Trials

 A clinical trial strategy that incorporates Champions TumorGraft PDX models established from trial participants creates surrogate patients with validated clinical outcomes data.
-PDX models established within the context of a clinical trial represent an invaluable, almost limitless resource for understanding the genomic differences between responders and non-responders, identifying mechanisms of resistance, and for current and future hypothesis testing, enabling novel insights linking benefits to therapies.
+Co-clinical PDX models, or PDX models established within the context of a clinical trial, represent an invaluable, almost limitless resource for understanding the genomic differences between responders and non-responders, identifying mechanisms of resistance, and for current and future hypothesis testing, enabling novel insights linking benefits to therapies.
 All done at a fraction of the cost of a clinical trial designed to test those variables in a new cohort of patients.

-Contact us to learn more about optimizing the oncology drug development process by working with Champions Oncology to incorporate PDX development in clinical trial protocols.
+Contact us to learn more about optimizing the oncology drug development process by working with Champions Oncology to incorporate co-clinical PDX model development in clinical trial protocols.